-During the period, the Company closed a non-brokered, unsecured convertible note financing for gross proceeds of \$500,000.
+During the period, the Company closed non-brokered, unsecured convertible note financing for gross proceeds of \$500,000 and \$600,000, respectively.

-The Note matures on October 31, 2020 and will be convertible, at the option of the holder, into Common Shares of the Company at a price per share of \$0.50, in the thirty-day period prior to maturity of the Note.
-The Note bears interest of 5% per annum, which is payable in-kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange Approval in each instance.
+The \$500,000 Note matures on October 31, 2020 and will be convertible, at the option of the holder, into Common Shares of the Company at a price per share of \$0.50, in the thirty-day period prior to maturity of the Note.
+The Note bears interest of 5% per annum, which is payable in kind by the Company with Common Shares to be issued at the then market price for the Common Shares and subject to TSX Venture Exchange approval in each instance.

-The holder has the option until July 31, 2020 to extend the term of the Note another 2 years to October 31, 2022.
+The holder has the option until July 31, 2020 to extend the term of the Note another 2 year to October 31, 2022.